stanfordmlgroup/chexpert-labeler/README.md

 ```

 ## Usage
 Place reports in a headerless, single column csv `{reports_path}`.
 Each report must be contained in quotes if (1) it contains a comma or (2) it spans multiple lines.
-See [sample_reports.csv](https://raw.githubusercontent.com/stanfordmlgroup/chexpert-labeler/cleanup-and-port/sample_reports.csv?token=AG0zZhDd8WNzT1f85KtdyvJmoirEizdkks5cGravwA%3D%3D) for an example.
+See [sample_reports.csv](https://raw.githubusercontent.com/stanfordmlgroup/chexpert-labeler/master/sample_reports.csv?token=AG0zZp8rZhV4o7llgkL6lhGzEt8CoSQbks5cGsIBwA%3D%3D) for an example.

 `python label.py --reports_path {reports_path}`

+Run `python label.py --help` for descriptions of all of the command-line arguments.

 ## Contributions
 This repository builds upon the work of [NegBio](https://negbio.readthedocs.io/en/latest/).